Guide to building relationships

 Hildegaard Peplau's Theory of Interpersonal Relations

 The interpersonal relations theory sees the relationship between two people as a significant, therapeutic, interpersonal process to increase one’s health.
 The theory was developed for nursing practice by Hildegaard Peplau in 1952.
 By 1968, the interpersonal techniques became the crux of psychiatric nursing.
 The interpersonal relations theory identifies four sequential phases of the interpersonal relationship: orientation, identification, explitation, and resolution.
-You can read H. Peplau's theory review and interpretations for regular relations in our blog
+Read a review and interpretations of H. Peplau's interpersonal relations theory in Knei blog.

 Stages of close relationships

-George Levinger, psychologist, identified five stages of interpersonal relationships in a 1980 study.
-He called this stage theory, which includes: acquaintance, buildup, continuation, deterioration, and ending (termination).
+George Levinger, psychologist, identified five stages of interpersonal relationships in his study "Toward the analysis of close relationships" (1980).
+He called that stage theory, which includes acquaintance, buildup, continuation, deterioration, and ending (termination).

 Mere exposure effect

 Mere exposure effect refers to a psychological effect of increasing preference for the object through a series of repeated exposures.
 Simply put, the more a person sees something or someone, the more they might like it over a less familiar alternative.
 The mere exposure studies had a crucial impact on marketing and behavioural psychology.
-Read more about mere exposure effect studies here.
+Read more about the mere exposure effect in our blog.